Target level of study

 Faculty of Science

-Biomechanics is an interdisciplinary field that has developed considerably in recent years.
-It covers numerous fields of application, such as sports movement analysis, accidentology, traumatology, orthopedics, biocompatibility of osteo-articular prostheses, functional rehabilitation, aid to diagnosis and management of respiratory and cardiovascular diseases, tissue growth and remodeling, tissue engineering, etc.
+Biomechanics is an interdisciplinary field that has developed significantly in recent years.
+It covers many fields of application such as sports movement analysis, accidentology, traumatology, orthopedics, biocompatibility of osteoarticular prostheses, functional rehabilitation, diagnostic assistance and management of respiratory and cardiovascular diseases, tissue growth and remodeling, tissue engineering, etc.

 ECTS